shinyquagsire23/monado/README.md

 You can optionally put something like `CLANG_FORMAT=clang-format-7` before that command if your clang-format binary isn't named `clang-format`.
-**Note that you'll typically prefer** to use something like `git clang-format` to just re-format your changes, in case version differences in tools result in overall format changes.
+**Note that you'll typically prefer** to use something like `git clang-format` to re-format only your changes, in case version differences in tools result in overall format changes.
-The CI "style" job currently runs on Debian Buster, so it has clang-format-7.
+The CI "style" job currently runs on Debian Bullseye, so it has clang-format-11.
-We will probably update that job to Bullseye or Ubuntu 20.10, which will allow using clang-format-11 by default, soon.

 [OpenHMD]: http://openhmd.net
 [drm-lease]: https://haagch.frickel.club/#!drmlease%2Emd